 The cinema cannot show the truth, or reveal it, because the truth is not out there in the real world, waiting to be photographed.
 What the cinema can do is produce meanings and meanings can only be plotted, not in relation to some abstract yardstick or criterion of truth, but in relation to other meanings.

-THE DIFFERENCE IN TRUTH BETWEEN FICTION AND REALITY
+THE TRUTH DIFFERENCE BETWEEN FICTION AND REALITY

 Fictional stories are make believe on the surface but true underneath.
 Real life, on the other hand, may be believable on the surface but is often unbelievable underneath. … In movies, screenplays and novels, we need to know the inner truths of the characters.
 Your characters’ actions in response to whatever incredible situation you’ve created must be reasonable, justified and believable.